BenaroyaResearch/bripipetools/docs/databases.rst

 .. warning:: **Number of Fields Per Document**

-    Note that each document in this collection contains a nested document field, ``geneCounts``, which contains a field for each gene in the reference genome.
-Depending on the genome used, this means there are likely 10s of thousands of fields for each document in the collection.
+    Note that each document in this collection contains a field, ``geneCounts``, which contains a subdocument with a field for each gene in the reference genome.
+Depending on the genome used, this means there are likely tens of thousands of fields for each document in the collection.
 As you browse data, be aware of this fact; trying to load multiple documents from this collection can cause slowdown of your computer while the mongo client tries to render the large documents.

 genomicsMetrics